sporksmith/walking-onions-wip/specs/AB-cddl-defs.md

        ; A medium-term key used for signing SNIPs, votes, and ENDIVEs.
        SNIPSigning : 0x11,

-       ; XXXX these are designed not to collide with the "list of certificate ; types" or "list of key types" in cert-spec.txt )
+       ; These are designed not to collide with the "list of certificate ; types" or "list of key types" in cert-spec.txt )

     CertType = &(
        VotingCert : 0x12,
-       ; XXXX these are designed not to collide with the "list of certificate ; types" in cert-spec.txt.
+       ; These are designed not to collide with the "list of certificate ; types" in cert-spec.txt.
     )